Last Updated: february 2026

 Hidden Issues If Ignored

-- Leaning or unstable posts due to poor spacing
+- Leaning or unstable posts due to inadequate depth or spacing—sometimes not obvious until after a storm

-- Leave 1/4 inch gap between panels for expansion
+- Leave roughly a 1/4 inch gap between panels for seasonal expansion, which can reduce the risk of buckling

-- Combine hardwood panels with softwood rails for cost efficiency
+- Combine hardwood panels with softwood rails for a balance of cost and performance

-- Test sealers or stains on scrap boards first
+- Test sealers or stains on a scrap piece first; some finishes darken more than expected

 Preventive Checklist

-- Regularly inspect posts for rot and stability
+- Regularly inspect posts for rot and stability, particularly at ground level

-- Reapply sealers or oils every 2–3 years
+- Reapply sealers or oils every 2–3 years, or more often if the finish looks worn

 Frequently Asked Questions – Fencing Timber